 Medically Fragile placements are designed to care for children who require complex health procedures, special therapy, or specialized equipment/supplies to enhance/sustain their lives.
-Medically Fragile placements provide a temporary, home-like environment for medically fragile children, technology dependent children and children with special health care needs who are deemed clinically stable by a physician.
-These children require assistance with activities of daily living to facilitate transitions from a hospital or other facility.
+Medically Fragile placements provide a temporary, home-like environment for medically

 Medically Fragile placements care for children with serious to severe medical conditions with a Specialty Medically-Fragile Watchful Oversight (SMFWO) program designation.
 Non-compliance with any prescriptive regimen of care will endanger the life or health of the child.
 These children require time-intensive treatments/procedures to be performed on a frequent and reoccurring basis and by a trained caregiver.
 Due to the severity of issues and attentiveness required in caring for a child with a specialty program designation, other children are not permitted to be placed in the foster home without the written approval from a DHS/DFCS Designee.